Chicago Style Workout 27: Grammar, Part 1

 Stretch Yourself!

-This month’s workout, “Grammar, Part 1,” is taken from CMOS 17, paragraphs 5.1–20.
+This workout, the first in a series of four on the subject of grammar, focuses on paragraphs 5.1–21 in CMOS 18.
 Advanced editors might tackle the questions cold; learners can study that section of the Manual before answering the questions.

 Subscribers to The Chicago Manual of Style Online may click through to the linked sections of the Manual.
 (We also offer a 30-day free trial of CMOS Online.)